junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 #### Act 1

-"This is not fun," Dean rubs his stiffened neck, stretching his arms and legs from the forced sleep on the chair for the whole night.
+"This is no fun," Dean rubs his stiffened neck, stretching his arms and legs from the forced sleep on the chair for the whole night.
 His boots squeak slightly with wet marks on the floor.

 Sam and Bobby wake up with a yawning at the same minute.